asyncapi/modelina/examples/passing-interpreter-options/README.md

-# Overwrite interpreter options
+# Passing interpreter options

-This example shows how to overwrite the interpreter options.
+This example shows how to pass interpreter options.

 ## How to run this example